pywr/pywr/docs/manual/tables.md

 !!!note "Data frequency"
     If the index column of the dataframe is a timestamp, the parameter will support automatic resampling, if required.
-    For example, if the external data is on a daily timestep the model can still be run on a weekly timestep.
+    For example, if the external data is on a daily timestep, the model can still be run on a weekly timestep.

 !!!danger "Missing dates"
     If you run the model outside the date limits of a timeseries, Pywr will raise an `Exception`.
 For example,